Code of Conduct International Student Higher Education

 9.1

 The National Commission shall set up an International Students Advisory Board.
-The Board consist of ten international students following a Bachelor’s or Master’s degree programme in the Netherlands who preferably sit on the consultative participation bodies of the educational institutions included in the Register of the Code of Conduct.
+The Board consist of ten international students following a Bachelor’s or Master’s degree programme in the Netherlands who preferably sit on the consultative participation bodies of the education institutions included in the Register of the Code of Conduct.

 The National Commission will appoint the members for two years.
 Members who stay in the Netherlands for a shorter study period may be appointed for one year.
 Each year, half of the members will be appointed.
 The members of the Students Advisory Board will elect a chairperson among themselves.
 The Register Administrator will publish the composition of the Students Advisory Board on its website.